Best Pet Insurance for Arowana (2026 Plans & Costs)

 Coverage Considerations by Life Stage

 Your Arowana's insurance needs evolve throughout their 15-20+ years lifespan.
 During the first year, accident coverage is paramount as young Arowana fish explore their environment and encounter hazards.
-In the adult years, a comprehensive accident-and-illness plan protects against the onset of species-specific conditions including respiratory issues and joint problems.
+In the adult years, a comprehensive accident-and-illness plan protects against the onset of species-specific conditions including respiratory issues and swim bladder issues.
 For senior Arowana fish, ensure your policy covers chronic condition management and does not cap coverage at an age threshold.
 Some insurers reduce benefits or increase premiums significantly for older fish, so comparing lifetime policies early can save thousands over your Arowana's life.

 Cost-Benefit Analysis for Arowana